-First 5 Tuolumne County was established by the Tuolumne County Board of Supervisors in 1998 under the provisions of the California Children and Families Act of 1998 (Act).
-First 5 Tuolumne County is an agency of the County of Tuolumne, California (County) as permitted under Section 130140.1(a) of the California Health and Safety Code.
-Accordingly, the First 5 Tuolumne County financial statements are included as a special revenue fund in the County's financial statements.
-The purpose of First 5 Tuolumne County is to develop, adopt, promote and implement early childhood development programs in the County consistent with the goals and objectives of the Act.
-The First 5 Tuolumne County programs are primarily funded by taxes levied by the State of California on tobacco products.
+First 5 Tuolumne County (First 5) was established by the Tuolumne County Board of Supervisors in 1998 under the provisions of the California Children and Families Act of 1998 (Act).
+First 5 is an agency of the County of Tuolumne, California (County) as permitted under Section 130140.1(a) of the California Health and Safety Code.
+Accordingly, the First 5 financial statements are included as a special revenue fund in the County's financial statements.
+The purpose of First 5 is to develop, adopt, promote and implement early childhood development programs in the County consistent with the goals and objectives of the Act.
+The First 5 programs are primarily funded by taxes levied by the State of California on tobacco products.

-First 5 Tuolumne County is administered by a commission of seven members (Commission), which are appointed by the County Board of Supervisors.
+First 5 is administered by a commission of seven members, the First 5 Tuolumne County Commission (Commission), which are appointed by the County Board of Supervisors.
 The membership consists of representatives from key social service, health and early child education agencies and organizations in the County, as well as parents of young children.

-Pursuant to State Law, upon termination of First 5 Tuolumne County, any unencumbered or unexpended resources of First 5 Tuolumne County shall be returned to the State of California.
+Pursuant to State Law, upon termination of First 5, any unencumbered or unexpended resources of First 5 Tuolumne County shall be returned to the State of California.